- About Action Tutoring

-- Your right to be fully informed on how your information is processed by Action Tutoring.
+- Your right to be fully informed on how the information we ask you to share with us and the information we collect independently is processed by Action Tutoring.
 If you have any questions about the guidance provided in this policy notice, or would like further detail on specific sections, then please address your query to the contact details provided below.

-- Your right to access the personal information Action Tutoring has recorded about you.
-If you require a copy of the personal data Action Tutoring has recorded about you, please make this request using the contact details provided in this notice and the information will be provided you in an electronic format as soon as possible, within one month at the latest.
+- Your right to access the information we have asked you to share with us and the information we collected independently.
+If you require a copy of this information, please make this request using the contact details provided in this notice and the information will be provided to you in an electronic format as soon as possible, within one month at the latest.
 We will need to confirm your identity to provide this information.

-- Your right to rectify the personal information Action Tutoring has recorded about you if it is inaccurate or incomplete.
-If you believe that any of the information we are holding is inaccurate or incomplete, please contact us as soon as possible using the contact details provided below.
+- Your right to rectify the information we have asked you to share with us and the information we collected independently if it is inaccurate or incomplete.
+If you believe that any of the information is inaccurate or incomplete, please contact us as soon as possible using the contact details provided below.
 We will promptly correct any information found to be incorrect.

-- Your right to restrict or object to the further use or ‘processing’ of your personal information by Action Tutoring.
-Please use the contact details provided to inform of us of any wish to restrict or object to the further use of your personal information.
-Note that we may need to retain some specific identifying information in order to respect your restriction or objection in future.
+- Your right to restrict or object to the further processing of the information we have asked you to share with us and the information we collected independently.
+Please use the contact details provided to inform us of any wish to restrict or object to the further processing of this information.
+Note that we may need to retain some key information in order to respect your restriction or objection in future.